Kevin Hart: Personal life

-Hart married Torrei in 2003, and they filed for divorce in 2010 after citing irreconcilable differences.
-Hart requested joint custody of their two children, daughter Heaven Leigh (born March 22, 2005) and son Hendrix (born October 8, 2007).
+Hart married Torrei Skipper in 2003, and they filed for divorce in 2010 after citing irreconcilable differences.
+Hart requested joint custody of their two children, a daughter born in 2005 and a son born in 2007.
 The divorce was finalized in November 2011.

 On August 18, 2014, Hart became engaged to Eniko Parrish.
 They were married near Santa Barbara, California, on August 13, 2016.
-Their son was born on November 21, 2017.
+Their first child was born on November 21, 2017.
 A month later, he publicly admitted to having cheated on her while she was pregnant with their son.
-They reconciled and their second child together, a daughter, was born on September 29, 2020.
+They reconciled and had a second child together, a daughter born on September 29, 2020.

-An avid poker player since around 2010, Hart has entered major tournaments such as the WSOP, cashing in one event for $4,783 in 2014.
-He also plays cash games, like the ones organized by PokerStars, and actually became their Brand Ambassador in 2017.
+An avid poker player since around 2010, Hart has entered major tournaments such as the World Series of Poker, cashing in one event for $4,783 in 2014.
+He also plays cash games, like the ones organized by PokerStars, and became their Brand Ambassador in 2017.
 As such, he was featured in PokerStars ad campaigns and promotional content, alongside Usain Bolt.
 As of September 2020, he has earned $47,828 in live tournament cashes.